TPG Specialty Lending, Inc.

 (f) The Subscriber: (i) is not registered as an investment company under the U.S. Investment Company Act of 1940, as amended (the “1940 Act”); (ii) has not elected to be regulated as a business development company under the 1940 Act; and (iii) either (A) is not relying on the exception from the definition of “investment company” under the 1940 Act set forth in Section 3(c)(1) or 3(c)(7) thereunder or (B) is otherwise permitted to acquire and hold more than 3% of the outstanding voting securities of a business development company.

-(h) Prior to any Qualified IPO, the Subscriber may not Transfer any of its Shares or its Capital Commitment unless (i) the Transfer is made in accordance with applicable securities laws and (ii) the Transfer is otherwise in compliance with the transfer restrictions set forth in Appendix D. No Transfer will be effectuated except by registration of the Transfer on the Company books.
+(h) Prior to any Qualified IPO, the Subscriber may not Transfer any of its Shares or its Capital Commitment unless (i) the Adviser provides its prior written consent, (ii) the Transfer is made in accordance with applicable securities laws and (iii) the Transfer is otherwise in compliance with the transfer restrictions set forth in Appendix D. No Transfer will be effectuated except by registration of the Transfer on the Company books.
 Each transferee must agree to be bound by these restrictions and all other obligations as an investor in the Company.
 Following a Qualified IPO, the Subscriber may be restricted from selling or disposing of its Shares by applicable securities laws or contractually by a lock-up agreement with the underwriters of the Qualified IPO.

-(i) Unless otherwise disclosed to the Company, if the Subscriber is a corporation, partnership, trust or other entity, it was not formed or recapitalized for the specific purpose of acquiring any Shares in the Company.
+(i) If the Subscriber is a corporation, partnership, trust or other entity, it was not formed or recapitalized for the specific purpose of acquiring any Shares in the Company.

 (j) The Subscriber understands, and gives full authorization, approval and consent to, the remedies described in Section 3.01.